nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

   10. The Workload Identity Manager issues the Workload Identity Agent ID using the Workload Identity Agent public key, the TPM AK signature of the Workload Identity Agent public key, and the Workload Identity Agent AK ID.

 ## Workload Public Key Attestation and Remote Verification
 Workload Identity Agent public/private key attestation, instead of TPM AK attestation, is the change compared to the original SPIFFE/SPIRE architecture with the TPM plugin.

 1. The Workload Identity Agent ensures that the workload connects to it on a host-local socket (e.g., Unix-domain socket).
 2. The Workload Identity Agent generates a private/public key pair for the workload.
 3. The Workload Identity Agent signs the workload public key with its private key.
 4. The Workload Identity Agent sends the signed workload public key, along with its Workload Identity Agent ID, to the Workload Identity Manager.
 (Note: The Workload Identity Agent ID is already verified by the Workload Identity Manager as part of the Workload Identity Agent attestation process, establishing proof of residency of the Workload Identity Agent to the host.)
-5. The Workload Identity Manager verifies that the Workload Identity Agent ID's TPM EK is present in the Host TPM EK shared data store.
+5. The Workload Identity Manager verifies that the Workload Identity Agent ID's TPM EK is present in the Host hardware identity datastore.
 6. The Workload Identity Manager verifies the workload public key signature using the Workload Identity Agent's public key.
 7. The Workload Identity Manager sends an encrypted challenge to the Workload Identity Agent.
 The challenge's secret is encrypted using the workload's public key.
 8. The Workload Identity Agent decrypts the challenge using the workload's private key and sends the response back to the Workload Identity Manager.